 We all want our children to find their voice—to feel comfortable sharing their thoughts with others.
 They don’t have to deliver a speech to 200 people, but they should learn to hold a solid conversation and express their opinions (goodness knows they have them!)
 The ability to speak with confidence begins with basic social interactions.
 Encourage children as young as 12 months old to say “hello” and “goodbye”.
 As they get older (around seven or eight), you may teach your Littles to shake hands when they meet someone new, while saying a clear “nice to meet you”.

 Tip: Ask you children what they think!
-Whether you’ve just watched the Minions movie for the 3rd time, or are talking about the weather with your neighbour, gently prompt your child to add their thoughts on the matter.
+Whether you’ve just watched the latest Disney movie for the 3rd time, or are talking about the weather with your neighbour, gently prompt your child to add their thoughts on the matter.
 If they’re feeling shy, don’t force it.
 Let them know they can take their time and share later if they like.